 What is Primary Care?

 Internal medicine / primary care physician provide long-term, comprehensive care in the office and the hospital, managing both common illnesses and complex problems for adolescents, adults, and the elderly.
-General internists are trained in the essentials of primary care, which incorporates an understanding of disease prevention, wellness, substance abuse, mental health and effective treatment of common problems of the eyes, ears, skin, nervous system and reproductive organs.
-Our internal medicine / primary care physician are unique in their ability to deliver care with great professional expertise and the personal touch that set us apart.
+General internists are trained in the essentials of primary care, which incorporates an understanding of disease prevention, wellness, substance abuse, mental health, and effective treatment of common problems of the eyes, ears, skin, nervous system, and reproductive organs.
+Our internal medicine / primary care physicians are unique in their ability to deliver care with great professional expertise and the personal touch that set us apart.

 What is a Primary Care Physician?